scionproto/scion/doc/sig.rst

 SCION Gateway Routing Protocol (SGRP)
 =====================================

-The SCION Gateway Routing Protocol (SGRP) enables SIGs to map IP prefixes to SCION ASes.
+The SCION Gateway Routing Protocol (SGRP) enables SIGs to mutually exchange IP prefixes through RPC queries.
 SGRP operates between SIGs that have already been discovered via :ref:`SIG Discovery <sig-discovery>`.

-A SIG participating in SGRP between two SCION ASes does the following:
+A SIG participating in SGRP does the following:

 1. It periodically queries each discovered SIG in the remote AS via the ``IPPrefixesService.Prefixes`` RPC to learn the IP prefixes that it announces.
 From that, the local SIG builds a mapping of IP prefix to remote SIGs.